 He is a photographer whose creations definitely point to a lot of skill and passion.

 See more about him at www.andreasgursky.com

-This American photographer born in 1902 is an unforgettable one who developed a technique called Zone System to help him determine proper exposure as well as adjust the contrast on his photographs.
+This American photographer born in 1902 is an unforgettable one.
+He developed a technique called Zone System.
+To help him determine proper exposure as well as adjust the contrast on his photographs.

-His images were created with careful consideration for detail and depth which prove his passion for nature and his art of photography.
-Ansel basically used format field cameras because they had a great ability to ensure high resolution and sharpness in images.
+His images were created with careful consideration for detail and depth.
+Which prove his passion for nature and his art of photography.
+Ansel used format field cameras because they had a great ability to ensure high resolution and sharpness in images.

-Ansel Adams was widely celebrated all over his homeland for using his art to preserve the natural treasures of his country.
+Ansel Adams was celebrated all over his homeland.
+For using his art to preserve the natural treasures of his country.
 With all his skill and commitment to his art, it is no surprise that his name should always come to mind whenever landscape photography is mentioned.
 He died in 1984, at the age of 82.

 Bernd Becher and Hilla Becher

 These two come together because they are a couple working together on the art of photography.
 Bernd and Hilla specialized in taking photos of their country’s disappearing architecture.
-They also founded the Dusseldorf School of Photography and took images of buildings and industrial structures that were beautifully immersed in nature.
+They also founded the Dusseldorf School of Photography.
+And took images of buildings and industrial structures that were immersed in nature.

 Visit www.artnet.com/artists/bernd-and-hilla-becher/ to see more about them.

 He is an adventurous American wilderness photographer.
 Who started his professional career in nature photography in the year 1972.
 And without any formal training in photography.
 In the same year 1972, he had his story in National Geographic.